MO-RISE/crowsnest-toolbox/README.md

   Prepend a iso timestamp of nanosecond resolution to each line on stdin
 * **to_csv**
   Processes a crowsnest log file into a set of "topic-specific" csv files
-* **crowsnest_log**
-  Logs messages from a mqtt broker to stdout in the defined crowsnest log format.
-All arguments passed to this script is forwarded unchanged to `mosquitto_sub`.

 ## Recipes